alekseynemiro/nemiro.data.dll/ReadMe.md

 Nemiro.Data.dll library is designed to work with databases Microsoft SQL Server.

 The library contains helper classes for working with data.
-And also implements an object-oriented data access (Object-Relational Mapping, ORM).
+Implements an object-oriented data access (Object-Relational Mapping, ORM).
 And also implements caching data.